StateSmith/StateSmith/docs/languages/csharp/index.md

 ## Using the State Machine in your own app

-To write an app that will use your new state machine, add the following contents to a new file `Program.cs`.
-This code will:
+To write an app that will use your new state machine, you will:

 1. Implement a callback class that defines the `EnterOn()` and `EnterOff()` methods you referenced in `Lightbulb.puml`.
 2. Instantiate the state machine with an instance of the callback.
 3. Start an event loop that tickles the state machine with every tick of the loop.

-But first, use `dotnet new` to create a new c# console project.
+But first, use `dotnet new console` to create a new c# console project.

 ```
 % dotnet new console
 ```

-Then edit the following files.
+Then create the `LightbulbCallback.cs` file:

 ```c#